We’ll be here for your pup.

 It is crucial that deworming is performed, regardless of whether or not your dog has had worms in the past.
 Dogs can be exposed to worms in many ways, including picking them up in the environment while on walks, not just from contact with other dogs.
 This means prevention is the best treatment for your dog and the team at BVC can point you in the right direction in choosing a worming product to suit your pooch.

 Believe it or not, you don’t have to see adult fleas for your dog to be exposed to flea burdens and fleas can occur all year round, not just in the summer time.
 For this reason, just like with intestinal worming prevention, using a preventative flea product is the best way to prevent and control flea burdens that can affect your dog.
 While fleas need to be attached to a food source to live, their eggs do not, and so can survive in the environment the pet lives in, without you being aware of it.
 There is a range of different flea preventative/treatment products available to protect your pet, including both topical and oral varieties and the team at BVC can help point you in the right direction as to what will be suitable for your dog.
 We can even tailor your worming and flea control schedule to be in sync for your adult dogs and all pets in the family.

 Heartworm is another form of parasite that dogs should be protected against.
 Prevention of heartworm needs to begin as early as three months of age.
 In the beginning, heartworm preventative is given in the form of an injection called Proheart.
 A booster of this injection is then given at 9 months of age when your dog is close to their adult weight, with a booster every year after that.
 Please feel free to contact the team for more information or advice.

 The Belmont Veterinary Centre’s puppy school is a great way to begin the basics of your puppy’s training with a vet and nurse from our team.
-The classes are taught by primarily Nurse Ally and
+The classes are taught by primarily Nurse Maddie and

 We treat you and your pets as family.